| Item | English Language Problematic | Quantonics' Quantum Remediation

 evolution is perpetual, change

+is perpetual.
 Quantum~similarity is evolving interrelationshipings among

 two and more quantons.
 Quantum~waves can phase encode all quantum~interrelationshipings